-The ISL6277 is fully compliant with AMD FusionTM SVI 2.0 and provides a complete solution for microprocessor and graphics processor core power.
-The ISL6277 controller supports two Voltage Regulators (VRs) with three integrated gate drivers and two optional external drivers for maximum flexibility.
-The Core VR can be configured for 3-, 2-, or 1-phase operation while the Northbridge VR supports 2- or 1-phase configurations.
+The ISL62771 is fully compliant with AMD Fusion SVI 2.0 and provides a complete solution for microprocessor and graphics processor core power.
+The ISL62771 controller supports two Voltage Regulators (VRs) with three integrated gate drivers.
+The Core VR supports 2-, or 1-phase configurations while the Northbridge VR supports 1-phase operation.
 The two VRs share a serial control bus to communicate with the AMD CPU and achieve lower cost and smaller board area compared with two-chip solutions.

-The PWM modulator is based on Intersil's Robust Ripple Regulator R3 TechnologyTM.
-Compared to traditional modulators, the R3 modulator can automatically change switching frequency for faster transient settling time during load transients and improved light load efficiency.
+The PWM modulator is based on Intersil's Robust Ripple Regulator R3TM Technology.
+Compared to traditional modulators, the R3 modulator can automatically change switching frequency for faster transient settling time during load transients and improved light-load efficiency.

-The ISL6277 has several other key features.
+The ISL62771 has several other key features.
 Both outputs support DCR current sensing with single NTC thermistor for DCR temperature compensation or accurate resistor current sensing.
-Both outputs utilize remote voltage sense, adjustable switching frequency, OC protection and power good.
+Both outputs utilize remote voltage sense, adjustable switching frequency, OC protection and power-good.